Links

 www.otherpower.com

 Another highly respected web site.
+Based in the USA, but has a large international following.
 Check out the discussion board and Links pages.

 www.ecoinn.co.nz